A bomb is found

 A stunning admission

 He looked at me, with a significant mien.
-He said, The bomb at Place du Canada, set by Normand Roy.
-It was made by the RCMP, and the Normand Roy – Michel Lambert cell was constructed and run by the RCMP.
+He said, the bomb at Place du Canada, set by Normand Roy and Jean-Raymond Langlois, was constructed by the RCMP, and that the Normand Roy – Michel Lambert cell of the Pierre-Paul Geoffroy réseau was created and run by the RCMP.
+He added that the two Roy brothers, Normand and Jean-Marie, were RCMP operatives.

 Strategy of Tension

 But Don Cobb’s statement made it starkly evident that there was much more to the assassination of Mario Bachand that I had originally thought.
 The Normand Roy cell of the Pierre-Paul Geoffroy Reseau was responsible for many bombings.
-Almost certainly, Normand Roy and his RCMP masters knew of the bombings of the second cell of the Reseau, that of Pierre Charette, Alain Allard and occasional others.
+Almost certainly, Normand Roy and his RCMP masters were fully aware of the bombings of the second cell of the Reseau, that of Pierre Charette, Alain Allard and occasional others.
+That is to say, of the Pierre-Paul Geoffroy entirely.

 To whit, the Bachand assassination was only one element in a much larger scheme, breathtaking in scope, what I refer to, from the Italian Strategia della tensione, as strategy of tension.